naturalis/minion-pipeline-tooling/README.md

 - Project report
 - Scripts
-  -R (scripts and markdowns)
+  - R (scripts and markdowns)
-  -Python
+  - Python
 - Pipeline
 - File with commands used
 - Links to drive folders